HomeCyberBustHow Hackers Impersonate Big Brands And Scam People

 • Identities

-Most phishing attacks are carried out over email, but some occur on social media or other platforms.
-In a typical phishing scam, the criminal tries to get the victim to take a certain action, such as providing login information for their account, updating their account, or making a payment.
-The victims may be asked to click on a link, download an attachment with malware, or respond directly with the information.
+In a typical phishing scam, the criminal tries to get the victim to take a specific action, such as providing login information, updating their account, or making a payment.

 READ ALSO: What Next After Being Scammed Online?